 Man’s Balancing Act

 Galacti gestures to all the animals in the park around us.
-As I look at each one, my mind fills with visual impressions of how that species has fared at the hand of man, the dominant form of life on the Land.
+As I look at each one, my mind fills with visual impressions of how that species has fared at the hand of humans, the dominant form of life on land.

-Man is the highest form of life on Earth, but we live alongside and share our planet with the animals and plants.
-Balance in our relationship is important for their as well as our health and well-being.
+Man is the highest form of life on Earth, but we live alongside and share our planet with animals and plants.
+Balance in our relationship is essential for their as well as our health and well-being.
 We must ask ourselves: based on the evidence scrolling through our mind’s eye, have the last 10 to 20 years been to the benefit of the animals, and even to ourselves?
-What trajectory are we following with regard to our relationship with nature and animals in particular?
+What trajectory are we following concerning our relationship with nature and animals in particular?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Balance of Animals in all Ecosystems Impacts Humans Positively or Negatively
+Please use the Social Network links just below to share this information from The Explanation, Balance of Animals in all Ecosystems Impacts Humans Positively or Negatively